Erich Kästner: Munich (1945-1974)

-After the end of the war, Kästner moved to Munich, where he became culture editor for the Neue Zeitung and publisher of Pinguin, a magazine for children and young people.
+After the end of the war, Kästner moved to Munich, where he became culture editor for the Neue Zeitung and also became publisher of Pinguin, a magazine for children and young people.

 He was also active in literary cabaret, in productions at the Schaubude (1945–1948) and Die kleine Freiheit (after 1951), and in radio.
 During this time, he wrote a number of skits, songs, audio plays, speeches, and essays about National Socialism, the war years, and the stark realities of life in post-war Germany.
 Most notable among these works are Marschlied 1945 and Deutsches Ringelspiel.

 He also continued to write children's books, including Die Konferenz der Tiere (The Animals' Conference), a pacifist satire in which the world's animals unite to successfully force humans to disarm and make peace.
 This picture book was made into an animated film by Curt Linda.
 Kästner also renewed his collaboration with Edmund Nick, whom he had met in Leipzig in 1929, when Nick, then Head of the Music Department at Radio Silesia, wrote the music for Kästner's radio play Leben in dieser Zeit.
 Nick, now the Musical Director at the Schaubude, set more than 60 of Kästner's songs to music.

 Kästner's optimism in the immediate post-war era gave way to resignation as Germans in the West attempted to normalize their lives following the economic reforms of the early 1950s and the ensuing "economic miracle" ("Wirtschaftswunder").
 He became further disillusioned as Chancellor Konrad Adenauer remilitarized West Germany, made it a member of NATO, and rearmed it for possible military conflict with the Warsaw Pact.
 Kästner remained a pacifist and spoke out at anti-militarist demonstrations against the nuclear weapons in West Germany.
 Later, he also took firm stand against the Vietnam War.
 Kästner began to publish less and less, partly because of his increasing alcoholism.
 He did not join any of the post-war literary movements in West Germany, and in the 1950s and 1960s he came to be perceived mainly as an author of children's books.

 His novel Fabian was made into a movie in 1980, as were several of his children's books.
 The most popular of these adaptations are Disney's 1961 American film The Parent Trap starring Hayley Mills and its 1998 remake starring Lindsay Lohan, both based on his novel Das doppelte Lottchen (Lisa and Lottie).
 In 1960, Kästner received the Hans Christian Andersen Award for When I Was a Little Boy, his autobiography.
 The English translation by Florence and Isabel McHugh, published as When I Was a Little Boy in 1959, won the Lewis Carroll Shelf Award in 1961.